 However, I want to make it very clear that our intention was that no money from this area would be taken out of the system.
 Universal credit was therefore designed with all the money from the old disability premium recycled to target support on the most severely disabled.
 Disabled people are some of the biggest beneficiaries of universal credit, with around 1 million disabled households having on average around £100 a month more on universal credit than they would have had on the legacy benefits.

 On Friday, the High Court handed down a judgment in relation to universal credit and the severe disability premium.
 The severe disability premium is an additional premium payable with mean-tested benefits such as employment and support allowance.
 Universal credit is more targeted, and support is focused on those who need it most.
-Transitional protection will be available for people who are moved on to universal credit from other benefits, provided that their circumstances stay the same.
+Transitional protection will be available for people who are moved on to universal credit from other benefits, provided their circumstances stay the same.

 We are pleased that the court recognises that it is for Ministers to frame the appropriate transitional arrangements for moving claimants on to UC, and we will consider all our options.
 The Government are committed to delivering a welfare system that supports disabled people.